Shena Simon, Baroness Simon of Wythenshawe

-Shena Dorothy Simon, Baroness Simon of Wythenshawe (21 October 1883 – 17 July 1972), was an English politician, feminist, educationalist and writer.
+Shena Dorothy Simon, Baroness Simon of Wythenshawe (née Potter; 21 October 1883 – 17 July 1972), was an English politician, feminist, educationalist and writer.
+She was Lady Mayoress of Manchester, during her husband's term as Lord Mayor, from 1921 to 1922.
+From 1924 to 1933, Lady Simon served on the Manchester City Council.
+She was the founder of the Women Citizens' Association in Manchester.

 Early years

 Shena Dorothy Potter was born on 21 October 1883, daughter of John Wilson Potter and Jane Boyd Potter.

 She had a privileged upbringing in a liberal, upper-middle-class family.

 Although she studied at Newnham College, Cambridge and then the London School of Economics, she was not granted a formal degree since the University of Cambridge did not grant full membership to women until 1946.
 She received an Ad eundem degree from Trinity College Dublin as a 'Steamboat lady'.

 In 1911 Shena Potter became secretary of a committee for safeguarding women's rights under David Lloyd George's National Insurance Act 1911.

 She was introduced to Ernest Simon by Sydney and Beatrice Webb, who thought she would make an ideal wife for him.

 Ernest was the son of Henry Gustav Simon, a wealthy Victorian industrialist.

 Shena married him in 1912, and they had two sons, Roger and Brian, and a daughter, Antonia.